aref-asadi/Simple-Calculator/README.md

 # Calculator

 A basic calculator application in Python that performs fundamental arithmetic operations with a graphical user interface (GUI) designed to resemble a typical calculator.
+This version includes a responsive grid layout, making the interface adaptable to different window sizes.

 ## Features
 - Performs basic arithmetic operations: